jackmaco2/DataMinr/README.md

 # DataMinr
-python program that does all the data mining for you!
+Python program that does all the data mining for you!

 You will need to create some accounts and change the code a bit if you want the program to work.
 Here are the links to do so.